OnXochitl/OnXochitl/README.md

 🔭 I’m currently studying on Laboratoria (bootcamp)

-🌱 I’m currently learning node.js
+🌱 I’m currently learning Angular

 📫 How to reach me in email onxochitl@gmail.com or [LinkedIn](https://www.linkedin.com/in/onxochitl/)